 These guys didn’t make it easier for me by displaying a condescending stare from time to time when I walked close by.

 I’m not even sure of that.
-I may have imagined their attitude but the simple fact they were there didn’t motivate me but instead made feel somehow underdeveloped.
+I may have imagined their attitude.
+Yet the simple fact they were there didn’t motivate me.

 Strength training even without using weights and machines was boring and frustrating again.